COVID: Why India's economy cannot afford another lockdown | DW | 29.07.2021

 Shops closed down nationwide and offices resumed home office.

-"The store was closed for nearly 3 months," Bahmi tells DW.
+"The store was closed for nearly three months," Bahmi tells DW.
 The family left for their hometown in a nearby state.

 "We were among the luckier ones," he says.
 But for many people like Kumar, shutting shop even for a few days has serious repercussions, and working from home was not an option.